socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-10-i-heart-react-intro.md

 [SC]
 circled heart shape
 [VO]
-To do that, we'll create a function -- a React Component -- which will take in a message and generate one of these interface elements that you can see circled here.
+To do that, we'll create a function -- a React Component -- which will take in a message and an image of a heart and generate one of these interface elements that you can see circled here.

 [SC]
 I Heart React